 Thanksgiving food, here in the US, isn’t really about the turkey – it’s about the sides.
 To me, it’s not Thanksgiving without mashed potatoes, gravy and of course, stuffing!
 Notice the explanation point.
 I get excited about stuffing, especially since I usually only have it once a year.
 Anything else can be as gourmet or as basic as you’d like, but the stuffing?
 It has to be this one.
-This is my Classic Midwestern Stuffing or Dressing,
+This is Classic Midwestern Stuffing or Dressing,

 My Mom made a good stuffing, but she was prone to experimentation, so when I was talking to my friends, Fred & Betty, and said I didn’t have a “set” recipe for stuffing, and I how I missed the really classic stuffing I had back in the day (before that ill-fated experimentation phase of Mom’s) they offered up their recipe.
 It is THE one.
-And it’s everything you can imagine a really good, classic recipe should be.
+And it’s everything you can imagine a really good, classic stuffing should be.

 About Classic Midwestern Stuffing or Dressing: